Command Line

 meteor generate another-customer --path=server/admin

-It will generate in server/admin
+It will generate our files in the server/admin

 collection.ts